seock04/TalkMatters/Season4/Season4_4th.md

 ### 5 Principles of 'How to learn any language in 6 months'
 * Focus on language content that is relevant to you.
 * Use your new language as a tool to communicate from day 1.
-* When you first understand the message you will unconsciously acquire the language.
+* When you first understand the message, you will unconsciously acquire the language.
 * Do physiological training.
 * Psycho-physiological state matters.